micheallisa/basic-projects-in-python/README.md

 # basic-projects-in-python
-just some basic projects in python for practice run these if you want
+just some basic projects in python for practice.
+Run these if you want